pmatsinopoulos/ruby-style-guide/README.md

     ```

 * Align the parameters of a method call if they span over multiple lines.
+  _Comment by Nikos D. : Ruby 1.9 hash syntax is under review_

     ```Ruby
     # starting point (line is too long)